 - At the lectern, there will be a monitor where you can follow your presentation.
 Simply click your session time, then click your name on the display, and your PowerPoint will launch automatically.

-- Speak directly into the microphone in a normal voice, and do not handle the microphone while speaking.
+- Speak directly into the microphone, and do not handle the microphone while speaking.

 - If you have any difficulties or need any assistance, click the ASSISTANCE NEEDED button on the computer.